Dangers of Article Submission

 - Google's Panda update targets sites that accept mass submission of articles.

 If you can find a website that is looking for guest writers that is relevant to your business, that will accept your article and not post it elsewhere, then it might help your rank.
-However only use your domain or business name as the anchor text in links.
+However only use your domain or business name as the anchor text in links or it could result in a Penguin Penalty.

 The best way to market your article is to add it to your own website because every page you add to your own website, and the more links you have pointing back to your home page, increases your chance of ranking for related keywords.